pywbem/pywbem/docs/appendix.rst

 ConnectionError raised with [SSL: UNSUPPORTED_PROTOCOL]
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. index:: pair: troubleshooting: OpenSSL
+.. index:: pair; troubleshooting: OpenSSL
-.. index:: pair: SSL: OpenSSL
+.. index:: pair; SSL: OpenSSL
-.. index:: pair: UNSUPPORTED_PROTOCOL: OpenSSL
+.. index:: pair; UNSUPPORTED_PROTOCOL: OpenSSL

 On newer versions of the operating system running the pywbem client, communication with the WBEM server may fail with::